 This option will add spacing to the bottom of every single grid item you add.
 In most cases, the last row of grid items won’t require this spacing.
 That’s where the Remove Vertical Gap option inside the Container Block comes into play.

 This option will vertically align the columns in your grid.
-For example, if you want all of your grid items to align in the middle, you would choose Center.

 This will stop the grid items from being equal heights, and it will override the Vertical Alignment setting inside the Container Block.